-Glass Pipes and Weed Pipes have been the staple of the industry for decades.
+Glass Pipes have been the staple of the industry for decades.
 When they first started being produced, they were basic blown-out glass spoon pipe designs.
 Bob Snodgrass is credited with accidentally inventing the color-changing glass pipe.
 It was through a process of fuming with gold or silver that the borosilicate glass would change colors when used.
 Soon after Bob's happy accident, the glass pipe industry exploded with creativity.

 One of Bob Snodgrass's apprentices was Jason Harris.
 After apprenticing with Snodgrass, Harris went on to found Jerome Baker Designs.
 Through the '90s and early 2000s, Jerome Baker was one of the most well-known glass bong manufacturers globally.
 In 2003 Harris was arrested by the Federal Government for selling bongs and glass pipes.